George B. McClellan: Peninsula campaign

 After a month of preparation, just before he was to assault the Confederate works at Yorktown, McClellan learned that Johnston had withdrawn up the Peninsula towards Williamsburg.
 McClellan was thus required to give chase without any benefit of the heavy artillery so carefully amassed in front of Yorktown.
 The Battle of Williamsburg on May 5 is considered a Union victory—McClellan's first—but the Confederate army was not destroyed and most of their troops were successfully moved past Williamsburg to Richmond's outer defenses while the battle was waged and for several days thereafter.

 McClellan had also placed hopes on a simultaneous naval approach to Richmond via the James River.
 That approach failed following the Union Navy's defeat at the Battle of Drewry's Bluff, about 7 mi downstream from the Confederate capital, on May 15.
 Basing artillery on a strategic bluff high above a bend in the river, and sinking boats to create an impassable series of obstacles in the river itself, the Confederates effectively blocked this potential approach to Richmond.

 McClellan's army moved towards Richmond over the next three weeks, coming to within 4 mi of it.
 He established a supply base on the Pamunkey River (a navigable tributary of the York River) at White House Landing where the Richmond and York River Railroad extending to Richmond crossed, and commandeered the railroad, transporting steam locomotives and rolling stock to the site by barge.

 On May 31, as McClellan planned an assault, his army was surprised by a Confederate attack.
 Johnston saw that the Union army was split in half by the rain-swollen Chickahominy River and hoped to defeat it in detail at Seven Pines and Fair Oaks.
-McClellan was unable to command the army personally because of a recurrence of malarial fever, but his subordinates were able to repel the attacks.
+McClellan was unable to command the army personally because of a recurrence of malarial fever, but his subordinates repelled the attacks.
 Nevertheless, McClellan received criticism from Washington for not counterattacking, which some believed could have opened the city of Richmond to capture.
 Johnston was wounded in the battle, and General Robert E. Lee assumed command of the Army of Northern Virginia.
 McClellan spent the next three weeks repositioning his troops and waiting for promised reinforcements.
 As Lee recounted, McClellan was attempting to make "this a battle of posts" which would lock the Confederate army in an attritional battle with superior Union firepower.